Frequently Asked Questions - FAQ

 Yes.

-• The minimum age is 6 years old for the upper section of the Pacuare River rafting trip, that goes from the put-in TO Rios Lodge.
+- Minimum age is 6 years old during Dry Season (December-April) and 8 years old during Rainy Season (May-November) to raft this first half of the Pacuare River that goes from the put-in TO Rios Lodge.

 We recommend that you are at least moderately fit.
 This means you are able to paddle actively during your rafting trip, can fit into the PFDs comfortably, and are able to participate in your self-rescue by actively swimming to the boat or holding onto the boat, should you fall out of the raft.